ujjawalyt/BloggingApplication/README.md

 * Post Features:
   * Enables users to create, edit, and delete posts.
   * Provides options to format and style post content.
-  * Supports multimedia content, such as images or videos, within posts.
-  * Allows users to like, share, or bookmark posts.
+  * Allows users to like, share posts.
   * Provides features for sorting and filtering posts based on various criteria.

 * Comment Features:
   * Enables users to comment on posts and engage in discussions.
-  * Supports threaded discussions to facilitate nested comments.
   * Provides options to like or dislike comments.
 Supports moderation features to manage and remove comments if necessary.